How can I avoid DNS resolution failures with an Amazon EC2 Linux instance?

 - Amazon Simple Storage Service (Amazon S3)

 Set up a local DNS cache, using dnsmasq (a DHCP and cache DNS server).
+For an overview of dnsmasq, see the dnsmasq documentation.

 1. Install the dnsmasq server by running the following command: